https://dailyhive.com/vancouver/vancouver-knight-street-video-concern

 https://images.drivebc.ca/bchighwaycam/pub/html/www/695.html

-Despite Oak Street being 6 lanes wide, the BC bottleneck mentality wanted to force everything into a 4 lane Oak_Street_Bridge.
+Despite Oak Street being 6 lanes wide, the BC bottleneck mentality wanted to force everything into a 4 lane Oak_Street_Bridge (OSB).
 Even if there was no concept to have bus lanes in the late 1950s, the OSB should have had 6 lanes, plus 2 wide emergency lanes and 2 wide sidewalks.

 https://en.wikipedia.org/wiki/Oak_Street_Bridge#Infrastructure